 Our schedule is defined by our family’s rhythm.
-We have often taken a month in autumn to travel, volunteer or vacation.
-There are other conferences my husband does that enable a trip for the rest of us.
-I find it hard to reign in energies a couple weeks before Christmas, family birthdays are equivalent to school holidays, and since there’s so much to do outside in May, we direct our energies toward botany (gardening & nature drawing) and weather study (just a good excuse to use outdoor activity in science).
-July and August there are just too many summer camps and lake activities to ignore.
+For many years, autumn has been our season to travel.
+I find it challenging to reign in energies before Christmas, so we don’t do traditional learning then.
+Family birthdays are equivalent to school holidays for us, so no traditional learning then either.
+Since there’s so much to do outside in May, we direct our energies toward botany (gardening & nature drawing) and weather study (just a good excuse to use outdoor activity in science).

 I am often asked about our less than conventional approach, and if we’re not following public education outcomes, where do we find curriculum?

-Our world is filled with books and printed words are for sale everywhere.
-Textbooks, workbooks, novels and well, you name it, someone wants me to buy something.
-Curriculum fairs abound and websites love to let you know where to buy your curriculum.
+Our world is filled with books: printed words are for sale everywhere.
+Textbooks, workbooks, novels.
+Bookstores, homeschool mama blogs, Facebook threads.
+Curriculum fairs and websites abound.

-Our first year homeschooling, I overbought, assuming we were able to cover more than we actually could.
-Every year for the last ten, I have bought less and less, sometimes relying on last year’s purchases and sometimes even just using a library card.
+Overbuying curriculum.
+Our first year homeschooling, I overbought, assuming we were able to cover more than we could.
+Every year in the last eleven, I have bought less and less, sometimes relying on the previous year’s purchases.
+Sometimes I heavily rely on library cards.

-Even our children engage in curriculum discussions: “I don’t want to get curriculum that I don’t want to use.”
-They know that they will be expected to follow through with the use of their purchase.
-(It’s also a way to discover how they learn and encourages them to take responsibility in choosing wise resources.)
+Kids choice of curriculum.
+I have even heard kids comment on curriculum: “I don’t want to get curriculum that I don’t want to use.”
+They know they will be expected to follow through with the use of their purchase.
+(This is also a way to discover how they learn and encourages them to take responsibility in choosing useful resources.)
+When they are engaged in their educational choices, they are engaged in their learning.

-If I thought of an education as solely ‘in the classroom’, or ‘textbook driven’, or ‘test proven’, or ‘teacher taught’, I might follow the system, might follow its schedule or purchase its curriculum.
+What is an education anyways?
+If I thought of an education as solely ‘in the classroom’, or ‘textbook driven’, or ‘test proven’, or ‘teacher taught,’ I would follow the system, its schedule and its curriculum.
 An education includes academics, of course, learning theoretical stuff, but the sky’s the limit to what we could know and how we could know it.

-Google is called google for a reason, and it might contain the content of human knowledge (but obviously doesn’t, cause we’re always learning new things), but do we have we a fantastic education because we can outstrip Wikipedia?
-An education is learning how to live this life well, creating meaningful work, nurturing our community, developing self-discipline, character and work ethic, really experiencing life and abiding with the One who created us.
+Google is called google for a reason, and it contains more knowledge than the most knowledgeable human might embody.
+Is our goal for an education to outstrip Google?
+I believe an education is learning to live this life well, engage in meaningful work, nurture our community, experience life and abide with the One who created us.

-In the meantime, we have Legos to play, dogs to walk and chickens to coral, trampolines to bounce on, garden bounty to process, and a few more late evenings.
 Life is learning.
+In the meantime, we have Legos to play, dogs to walk, chickens to coral, trampolines to bounce on, garden bounty to process, and a few more late evenings.

 “There isn’t a right way to become educated,